interlegis/docker-powerdns/README.md

 Docker-compose is desirable (run as root as well):

 ```
-curl -L https://github.com/docker/compose/releases/download/1.7.1/docker-compose-`uname -s`-`uname -m` > /usr/local/bin/docker-compose
+sudo curl -L "https://github.com/docker/compose/releases/download/1.28.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 ```

 ## Docker-compose Example

-Save the following snippet as docker-compose.yaml in any folder you like, or clone this repository, which contains the same file.
+Save the following snippet as docker-compose.yaml in any folder you like, or clone this repository, which contains a sample docker-compose.yml.

 ```
 pdns:
-  image: interlegis/powerdns:4.0.1-1
+  image: interlegis/powerdns:4.4.0
   links:
     - "mysql:mysql"
   ports: